jpskycak/wedding/docs/source/event.rst

  * **RSVP?** Please follow instructions in your email invitation.

- * **Dress code?** Formal Indian or Western, whichever you prefer.
-For instance, a collared shirt with a tie and/or jacket is fine.
-Bright colors are encouraged.
+ * **Dress code?** Formal Indian or Western attire, whichever you prefer.
+Bright colors are encouraged!

 And some supplemental details: